Used Car: 2011 Dodge Nitro Review

 The 2011 Dodge Nitro offers little beyond its bold styling and high tow rating, and ranks near the bottom of its class.

 The 2011 Dodge Nitro is ranked:

 When it was new, most reviewers agreed that other 2011 compact SUVs are better options than the Dodge Nitro.
 Though it has a good-for-the-class towing capacity, reviewers said the Nitro has a truck-like ride and sluggish acceleration, despite its two available V6 engines.
 They also said that the Nitro’s steering felt vague.
 The Nitro gets up to 16/22 mpg city/highway, which is low for the class.
-Additionally, its safety and reliability scores are below-average.

 When it was new, auto critics found that the Nitro had plenty of cargo space, but noted that the interior materials looked cheap.
 Still, test drivers liked the Nitro’s logically placed controls.
 The base Nitro comes with foglights, roof rails, keyless entry and a stereo with satellite radio and an auxiliary input.
 Optional equipment and higher trims include features like a sunroof, cruise control, Bluetooth, parking sensors, leather, heated seats, navigation and an upgraded stereo.